nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

     3. Test Case: `editTask 1 by/2021-12-12`, where the index is the index of the event task <br>
        Expected: No task is edited.
 Error message of invalid prefix is shown.

-    4. Test Case: `editTask 1 on/2021-20-12`, where the index is the index of the event task, and the date provided is invalid. <br>
+    4. Test Case: `editTask 1 on/2021-20-12`, where the date provided is invalid. <br>
         Expected: No task is edited.
 Error message of invalid date shown.

 5. Editing a todo task